Steven A. Benner: Experimental paleogenetics

 Benner was an originator of the field of experimental paleogenetics, where genes and proteins from ancient organisms are resurrected using bioinformatics and recombinant DNA technology.
 Experimental work on ancient proteins has tested hypotheses about the evolution of complex biological functions, including the biochemistry of ruminant digestion, the thermophily of ancient bacteria, and the interaction between plants, fruits, and fungi at the time of the Cretaceous extinction.
 These develop our understanding of biological behavior that extends from the molecule to the cell to the organism, ecosystem, and planet, sometimes referred to as planetary biology.

 Astrobiology

 Benner is deeply interested in the origin of life, and the conditions necessary to support an RNA-world model in which self-replicating RNA is a precursor to life on Earth.
 He has identified calcium, borate, and molybdenum as important to the successful formation of carbohydrates and the stabilization of RNA.
 He suggested that the planet Mars may have had more desirable conditions than Earth for the initial production of RNA, but more recently agreed that models of early Earth showing dry land and intermittent water, developed by Stephen Mojzsis, present sufficient conditions for RNA development.

 The Benner group has worked to identify molecular structures likely to be universal features of living systems regardless of their genesis, and not likely products of non-biological processes.
 These are "biosignatures", both for terrean-like life and for "weird" life forms.

+One of these universal life identifiers was proposed in the Polyelectrolyte Theory of the Gene.
+This idea proposes that for a linear genetic biopolymer dissolved in water, such as DNA, to undergo Darwinian evolution anywhere in the universe, it must be a polyelectrolyte, a polymer containing repeating ionic charges.
+This concept was linked by Benner to the "aperiodic crystal" view of the gene as proposed by Erwin Schrödinger's book "what is life?" to make a robust universally generalizable view of genetic biomolecule.
+This idea has been suggested as a framework by which scientists may look for life on other solar bodies besides Earth.